Join our support program for the family and friends of people who use methamphetamine

 SMART Recovery Australia is partnering with the University of Wollongong (funded by a grant from the National Centre of Clinical Research on Emerging Drugs (NCCRED)) to evaluate how helpful the SMART Family and Friends program is for family members, friends and supporters impacted by methamphetamine use.

 Participants will be asked to complete 3 x telephone questionnaires with a researcher – before the group commences, 1-week and 1-month after the group finishes.
 For further information please read the Participant Information & Consent Form.

 This research has been reviewed and approved by the Social Sciences Human Research Ethics Committee, Ethics Number: 2020/019.

 - Participants must be over the age of 18

 - Participants must be a family member, carer, or supporter of a person who is using methamphetamine

-- Participants must be able to attend all 8 online sessions
+- Participants must be able to attend all designated sessions

 - Participants must have access to a telephone in order to complete follow up surveys.